International Seafarers' Welfare and Assistance Network: Events and activities

 The International Seafarers' Welfare Awards are an annual event funded by the ITF Seafarers' Trust.
-Other supporters involved include the IMO, International Chamber of Shipping, and the International Labour Organisation amongst other maritime bodies.
-The awards have four main categories- Seafarer Centre of the Year, Port of the Year, Shipping Company of the Year and the Dierk Lindemann Welfare Personality of the Year.
-The awards are designed to recognise good practise in seafarer welfare.
+Other supporters involved include the IMO, the International Chamber of Shipping, and the International Labour Organization, amongst other maritime bodies.
+The awards have four main categories: Seafarer Centre of the Year, Port of the Year, Shipping Company of the Year and the Dierk Lindemann Welfare Personality of the Year.
+The awards are designed to recognise good practice in seafarer welfare.

-The Day of the Seafarer is a 2016 event for Filipino seafarers and families, and will be held in Manila.
-The previous Day of the Seafarer event was called 'Party in the Park', and was held in Manila in 2010.
+The Day of the Seafarer is a 2016 event for Filipino seafarers and families, and was held in Manila.
+The previous Day of the Seafarer event was called 'Party in the Park', and was held in Manila, Philippines, in 2010.